samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 ```

 We made a decision to model just three roles for a service, viewer, operator and
 admin.
-We also thought it would be great if all human permission grants were
+We thought it would be great if all permissions granted to humans were
-derived from these role members, on the service environments.
+derived from these member lists, instead of scattering the membership across our
+infrastructure configuration tools (Kubernetes, terraform, Chef).

-Now we have this data in the registry, we can:
+Now we have our registry, we can do just that.
+Using Kubernetes permissions as
+an example, it's simple to:

 - Identify the list of teams who are viewers, operators, or admins for any
   services that exist within each cluster namespace